Ensembl/ensembl-hive/docs/dev/development_guidelines.rst

 Regressions are controlled using the test-suite (which runs on `Travis CI`_).
-New developments should be tested (if not with unit tests, at least by running integration tests, e.g. a beekeeper).
+New developments should be tested (if not with unit tests, at least by running integration tests, e.g. a Beekeeper).
 Exceptions are made for situations that cannot be replicated in a test environment, e.g. massive parallelism, compute clusters, etc.